Teak has long been used for outdoor furnishings for its durability and lovely buttery yellow color.

 You can use this oil to restore a piece of furniture with a cleaner, and when applied regularly, it can protect the teak furniture.

 This teak wood oil reasonably prices too.
-One bottle contains 16 ounces and remembers to apply this on your furniture in a well-ventilated area.
+One bottle contains 16 ounces and remember to apply this on your furniture in a well-ventilated area.

 - Made by a renowned teak furniture maker